 - Can I claim?

 If you’re in the Armed Forces, have drafts for 24 months or less, use your own vehicle or public transport to travel to base, and have been posted to different bases (including outside the UK), you may be due a tax refund.

-We assess your claim for free and will only charge if you have a claim.
+We assess your claim for free and will only charge if you are due back a refund from HMRC which exceeds our fee.
 If there is no claim there is no charge!